jasnell/proposal-deprecated/README.md

   deprecated; // does not trigger the 'deprecated' semantics }
 ```

+Note: Using the pragma directive option avoids these issues entirely.

 We *could* go with an approach like `import { deprecated } from 'something'` to pull in the intrinsic rather
 than making it global.